ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/additional_fields.rst

 Include Additional Fields for Returned Objects
 ----------------------------------------------

-When retrieving objects, you can request additional fields not included with each returned object by including the ``?fields=`` query parameter, followed by the field name(s) you want to include, in your query.
-To view a list of available options to set in the ``?fields=`` query parameter for each object, use the following query:
+When retrieving objects, you can request additional fields not automatically included with each returned object by including the ``?fields=`` query parameter, followed by the field name(s) you want to include, in your query.
+To view a list of available options to set in the ``?fields=`` query parameter for an object, use the following query:

 .. code::